codingconcepts/blog-posts/posts/how-i-test-endpoints.md

 }
 ```

-As you've probably guessed, to run the server, it's the standard two-liner:
+To run the server, it's the standard two-liner:

 ``` go
 func main() {